Oblivious points on translation surfaces: Tilings and Oblivious Points

 \section{Tilings and Oblivious Points}

 \begin{corollary} For every $n\ge 4$, there is a square tiled surface with $2n$ tiles and exactly one oblivious point. \end{corollary}

-\begin{proof} If one takes the canonical double cover of the 4-square L shown, one gets an 8-square STS with one oblivious point by Theorem \ref{NPS3.1}.
-One may add a square to this base L to get a 5-tiled L which becomes a 10-square STS with an oblivious point.
+\begin{proof} If one takes the canonical double cover of the 4-square L shown above, one gets an 8-square STS with one oblivious point by Theorem \ref{NPS3.1} and Lemma \ref{NPS3.2i} (the conditions of Lemma \ref{NPS3.2i} are met with Lemma \ref{polygon vertex} because all vertex points are one cone point).
+One may add a square to this base L to get a 5-tiled L which becomes a 10-square STS with an oblivious point (the conditions of Lemma \ref{NPS3.2i} are still met because only one vertex point, $A$, has been added and it is contained within the simple closed geodesic that is the vertical line shown).
 If one continues to add squares in this manner, one can get an even-tiled STS with an oblivious point for any even number greater than or equal to 8. \end{proof}

 \begin{lemma} There is no square-tiled surface with two or four tiles and an oblivious point \end{lemma} \begin{proof} Proposition 19 of Matheus \cite{matheus} states that a square tiled surface in $\H(k_1, \dots , k_n)$ is tiled by at least $N = \displaystyle \sum_{i=1}^n(k_n + 1)$ squares.